kschang77/doctorsgame/README.md

 For example, if you beat the game (i.e. clicked on all 12 doctors without repeating) you will not see the final "info panel", but instead, you'll see just the victory screen.

 Or below, you never saw the "getAlertWrong()" because you get to see the one right after that, either "getAlertNoMax()" or "getAlertTryAgain()".

-I'm sure I can fix it eventually with callbacks or async/await, but the game works fine as is.
-Enjoy.
+In the final design, I decided to remove getAlertWrong() altogether and added some verbiage to the subsequent modals.
+Below is the intermediate code.

 ```